cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 40. `EXECUTOR_ROLE` can force liquidation

 Aave V3 employs two levels: LTV and Liquidation Threshold.
 A user of that protocol cannot borrow and then instantly be liquidated, although they are allowed to make risky borrows up to 100% of their LTV.
-Implemented the recommendation to impose a hardcap as a fraction of Aave's max LTV to give a safety margin.
+Implemented the recommendation to impose a hardcap as a fraction of Aave's max LTV to give additional safety margin.

 41. Allowed tokens can become an issue if bad-debt occurs